pravega/pravega-samples/scenarios/change-data-capture/README.md

 The docker compose environment consists of the following containers:

-- Flink SQL CLI: used to submit queries and visualize their results.
+- Flink SQL CLI: Used to submit queries and visualize their results.
-- Flink Cluster: a Flink JobManager and a Flink TaskManager container to execute queries.
+- Flink Cluster: A Flink JobManager and a Flink TaskManager container to execute queries.
 - MySQL: MySQL 8 with some pre-populated tables in the database.
-- Pravega: preserve the MySQL change data.
+- Pravega: Preserve the MySQL change data.
-- Debezium: capture the MySQL change data and sink them to Pravega.
+- Debezium: Capture the MySQL change data and sink them to Pravega.
-- DataGen: the data generator.
-After the container is started, stock data from previous 5 days are pulled and updated to the MySQL.
-There were more than 1800 data points which should run at least half an hour.
+- DataGen: The data generator.
+After the container is started, stock data from the previous 5 days are pulled and updated to the MySQL.
+They are accelerated to be finished 5 days change into half an hour.

 You may stop the containers at any time by `Ctrl-C` and they can be totally removed with: